daraghmartin/test-ansible/README.md

 3 Mongos with static addresses

+###APP
+Mongo running and configured on one instance

 ##Refactoring required/suggested so far
 NATs as 3 x ASG with size of 1 and ENI for routing